markvader/sonic/README.md

 # Home Assistant Sonic custom integration
 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration)

-This is an beta version of a custom integration for Sonic smart water shutoff valve, more features are still to be added.
+This is a beta version of a custom integration for Sonic smart water shutoff valve, more features are still to be added.
 Additionally I am exploring local access to the sonic device to remove the need to communicate with the cloud API.

 It utilises the [herolabsapi python library](https://pypi.org/project/herolabsapi/) that I have written to interact with Sonic devices using the official Hero Labs API (cloud based).

 # Integration Development
 [Full commit history](https://github.com/markvader/HAcore/tree/sonic-dev/homeassistant/components/sonic)

 # Installation

 Ideally this will be adopted as an inbuilt integration, however while development and testing are ongoing the recommended way to install `Sonic` is through [HACS](https://hacs.xyz/).

 ## To install it:
 1. Open `HACS` within `Home Assistant`